omari-kd/Environmental-Impact-on-Food-Production/README.md

 The objectives were defined below, followed by the formulation of analytic questions to guide the analysis.

 Objectives
-- Assess the environmental impact of food production: Analyse the environmental impact of these different food products based on key metrics such as water usage, land use, carbon emissions.
+- Assess the environmental impact of food production: Analyse the environmental impact of these different food products based on key metrics such as water usage, land use, carbon emissions
-- Compare food production methods: Evaluate how various farming techniques (plant based versus animal based) affect environmental sustainability.
+- Compare food production methods: Evaluate how various farming techniques (plant based versus animal based) affect environmental sustainability
 - Identify high-impact food products: Determine which foods contribute the most to environmental degradation and assess their sustainability
-- Provide data-driven insights: Develop actionable recommendations to reduce the footprint of food production, targeting policy-makers, food producers and consumers.
+- Provide data-driven insights: Develop actionable recommendations to reduce the footprint of food production, targeting policy-makers, food producers and consumers
-- Promote sustainable food systems: Suggest strategies to transition toward more sustainable agricultural practices that minimise environmental harm.
+- Promote sustainable food systems: Suggest strategies to transition toward more sustainable agricultural practices that minimise environmental harm

 Analytic Questions:
 - What is the correlation between land use and carbon emissions for different food products?